nursing 1025 fundamentals of nursing

 9.

-A nurse is planning to provide discharge teaching for a client who has hearing loss.
-Which of the following actions should the nurse plan to take?
+A nurse is teaching a client who has been newly diagnosed with diabetes mellitus.
+Which of the following information demonstrates health literacy by the client?

 Explanation